 DON’T “Over Share” Personal Details.

 Be mindful that there’s a time and a place for every conversation.
-There’s no need to share every little thing about yourself immediately because this is the time to building trust with one another.
-When someone doesn’t know “you” that well yet, a random piece of information out of context can raise unnecessary suspicions, and could be the catalyst for the end.
+There’s no need to share every little thing about yourself immediately because this is the time to build trust with one another.
+When someone doesn’t know you that well yet, a random piece of information out of context can raise unnecessary suspicions and could be the catalyst for the end.

 Be yourself, but keep in mind that there’s a fine line between getting too personal too quickly and the end of a potentially happy relationship.
 Be especially careful when sharing past hurts, traumas or intolerances.

 Give each other space.
-I know you’re not really stalking him 😉, but constant check-in’s on his social media could turn into obsessive (and annoying) behavior very quickly.
-If you’re almost always the first one to ‘like’ any social media update he posts, it could send a “creepy” Red Flag Alert faster than a speeding ticket.
+I know you’re not really stalking them 😉, but constant check-ins on their social media could turn into obsessive (and annoying) behavior very quickly.
+If you’re almost always the first one to ‘like’ any social media update your partner posts, it could send a “creepy” Red Flag Alert faster than a speeding ticket.
 Just observe and learn.